Gary Lachman: Musical career

 Lachman joined Blondie in spring 1975 after original bassist Fred Smith left to join Television amid founding bassist Richard Hell's departure.
 He wrote the music to the band's first single, "X-Offender", and popularized the band's sixties-retro look.
-In 1977 he left the group to form his own band and was replaced by Nigel Harrison, just as Blondie were starting to gain recognition.
+In 1977, he left the group to form his own band and was replaced by Nigel Harrison, just as Blondie were starting to gain recognition.
 His song "(I'm Always Touched by Your) Presence, Dear" was a UK top ten hit in 1978, and was subsequently recorded by Tracey Ullman and Annie Lennox.

-After Blondie, Lachman moved to Los Angeles and in 1978 released a single, "The First One/Tomorrow Belongs to You" on Beat Records.
-Shortly after this he formed The Know, with Joel Turrisi and Richard d'Andrea who were the first band to play the infamous Madame Wong's Chinese restaurant-turned-new wave venue.
+After Blondie, Lachman moved to Los Angeles and in 1978 released a single, "The First One" backed with "Tomorrow Belongs to You" on Beat Records.
+Shortly after this, he formed The Know, with Joel Turrisi and Richard d'Andrea who were the first band to play the infamous Madame Wong's Chinese restaurant-turned-new wave venue.
 (Lachman's claim to this distinction has been verified by several eyewitnesses.)
-After a year and a half Joel left the band and was replaced by drummer John McGarvey.
-In 1980 The Know released a single "I Like Girls/Dreams" on Planet Records and were the only bi-coastal US "power pop" band, developing large followings in New York and Los Angeles.
+After a year and a half, Turrisi left the band and was replaced by drummer John McGarvey.
+In 1980, The Know released a single "I Like Girls" backed with "Dreams" on Planet Records and were the only bi-coastal US power pop band, developing large followings in New York and Los Angeles.
 Failing to secure an album deal, he disbanded The Know and in 1981 played guitar with Iggy Pop.

-In 1996, after moving to London, he was asked to participate in the Blondie re-union, and in November of that year he recorded one of his songs, "Amor Fati", with Blondie, for their 'comeback' album.
-In 1997 he performed with Blondie at several major festival concerts in the US.
-Back in London Lachman worked with former X-Ray Spex saxophonist Lora Logic.
-In 1998 he formed Fire Escape together with violinist Ruth Vaughn and performed songs he had written for the Blondie reunion album (they had not been used due to the band ultimately excluding him from the recording process and the reunion tour).
-They released an EP to little fanfare and went on a permanent hiatus after two years.
+In 1996, after moving to London, he was asked to participate in the Blondie reunion; in November of that year, he recorded one of his songs, "Amor Fati", with Blondie, for their comeback album, No Exit.
+However the song was not included on the album when released in 1999.

+In 1997, he performed with Blondie at several major festival concerts in the US.
+However, he did not remain with Blondie throughout the making of their comeback album.
+Back in London, Lachman worked with former X-Ray Spex saxophonist Lora Logic.

+Valentine formed Fire Escape in 1998 with violinist Ruth Vaughn.
+The band performed songs he had written for the Blondie reunion album but had not been used due to the band ultimately excluding him from the recording process and the reunion tour.
+Fire Escape released an EP to little fanfare and went on a permanent hiatus after two years.

-A compilation of Lachman's work in music entitled Tomorrow Belongs to You featuring recordings by The Know and Fire Escape, was released in 2003 on the UK label Overground Records.
+A compilation of Lachman's work in music, titled Tomorrow Belongs to You, featured recordings by The Know and Fire Escape, was released in 2003 on the UK label Overground Records.

-In 2006, he was inducted into the Rock and Roll Hall of Fame as a former member of Blondie, although vocalist Debbie Harry prohibited Lachman and other ex-members from performing with the current line-up at the ceremony.
+In 2006, he was inducted into the Rock and Roll Hall of Fame as a former member of Blondie, although vocalist Debbie Harry prohibited Lachman and other ex-members from performing with the current line-up at the ceremony as they had already rehearsed their set.